jdbctemplatemapper/jdbctemplatemapper/README.md

  **Note: An instance of JdbcTemplateMapper is thread safe**

+ See an example of JdbcTemplateMapper configuration used in an application [here](https://github.com/jdbctemplatemapper/using-spring-jdbctemplate-with-jdbctemplatemapper/blob/master/src/test/java/io/github/ajoseph88/jdbctemplatemapper/config/JdbcTemplateMapperConfig.java).

+Example configurations:

  ```java

   // In the examples the DataSource properties are read from application.properties.